Asset Tracking is the business in which RFID and NFC are used for the same purpose but also, they are very similar to each other.

 Yes, NFC can be used as RFID.
 NFC can surely fulfill the purpose of RFID to track and trace items or products.
 It is a communication technology between two devices.

 4. What can you do with NFC tags?

-NFC (Near Field Communication) tags are small integrated circuits that are designed for storing information which can further be retrieved by NFC-enabled devices example, the smartphones.
-NFC tags can be small stickers in round or square shape.
+NFC (Near Field Communication) tags are small integrated circuits that are designed for storing information which can further be retrieved by NFC-enabled devices example, smartphones.
+NFC tags can be small stickers in round or square shapes.

 5. What are the advantages of NFC?

 NFC is a short-range wireless technology which allows the exchange of data between two devices.
 It allows exchange between short distances only about four inches (10 cm).